hypernumbers/hypernumbers-api-manual/contents/url-types.rst

 URL Types
 =========

 Vixo URL's describe different spreadsheet objects.
-Not all API call's can be made against all types of object.
+Not all API calls can be made against all types of object.
 In the documentation all suitable target objects are listed against each call.
 The 6 objects are:

 * cells
 * ranges of cells